Structure formation during phase transitions in strongly interacting matter: Hydrodynamics of liquid--gas-type transition at small overcriticality. Nuclear liquid--gas and hadron--quark transitions

-Although the minimum of the free energy for $k_0=0$ is given by (\ref{FLknul}) corresponding to solutions (\ref{solConst}) obtained for $k=0$, rather than by solutions of (\ref{sinExp}) corresponding to the free energy (\ref{FLknulk}), nevertheless, as we will demonstrate below, solutions (\ref{sinExp}) characterized by $k\neq 0$ have a physical meaning in description of fluctuations in the spinodal region.
+Although the minimum of the free energy for $k_0=0$ is given by (\ref{FLknul}) corresponding to solutions (\ref{solConst}) obtained for $k=0$, rather than to solutions of (\ref{sinExp}) corresponding to the free energy (\ref{FLknulk}) at $k\neq 0$, nevertheless, as we will demonstrate below, solutions (\ref{sinExp}) characterized by $k\neq 0$ have a physical meaning in description of fluctuations in the spinodal region.